 Women who inspire you now?

-The fearless Malala Yousafzai, activist for education and women and children.
-It is painful to think how many are denied basic rights that we take for granted.
+The fearless Malala Yousafzai, an activist for education and women and children.
+It is painful to think of how many are denied basic rights that we take for granted.

 The dedicated, thick-skinned women in politics.”